josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 The `HeroService` could get hero data from anywhere &mdash;a web service, local storage, or a mock data source.

 Removing data access from components means you can change your mind about the implementation anytime, without touching any components.
-They don't know how the service works.
+They do not know how the service works.

 The implementation in *this* tutorial will continue to deliver *mock heroes*.